harvester/harvester/enhancements/20231207-vgpu-support.md

 One of the reconcile loops in the cluster scans the nodes for PCI devices at a fixed interval (30 seconds).

-As part of this reconcile it will scan for network devices, and check the following:
+As part of this reconcile it will scan for GPU-  devices, and check the following:
 * NVIDIA GPU devices which are capable of supporting SRIOV vGPUs are scanned and represented as `sriovgpudevices.devices.harvesterhci.io` objects

 A sample device is as follows: